gvergnaud/ts-pattern/README.md

 ### `P.array` patterns

-To match on an array of unknown size, you can use `P.array(subpattern)`.
+To match on arrays of unknown size, you can use `P.array(subpattern)`.
-It takes a sub-pattern, and returns a pattern which will match if all elements in the input array, match the sub-pattern.
+It takes a sub-pattern, and will match if **all elements** in the input array match this sub-pattern.

 ```ts
 import { match, P } from 'ts-pattern';